CHERISH Conference 2021

 Delegates who registered for the conference can still access all of the talks on CHERISH Conference Catch-up TV with their delegate login details by clicking on the button below.

-For those that were unable to register for the event all recorded papers will be uploaded to the CHERISH Youtube channel 16th August 2021.
+For those that were unable to register for the event all recorded papers are available on the he CHERISH Youtube channel.

 An end of CHERISH phase one conference is planned for 7 September 2022 at Dublin Castle.
 The conference will have an international focus with papers by leading specialists and practitioners, it will present the findings of the project and look at the way forward.